top of page

 Canine Bubble Theory Used in Counter Conditioning

-Canine Bubble Theory
+Canine Bubble Theory:

 An Approach to Counterconditioning Fearful and Reactive Dogs.